macmartine/macmartine.github.io-old-2/src/pages/about.md

 Satisfy my curiosity about the unfathomable complexity, mysteriousness, and beauty of this universe we find ourselves in.

-And that's what this newsletter will be about.
+And that's what The Curious Innovator newsletter, and the writings on this site, are about.

 Thanks for joining me on this journey, and please introduce yourself by replying to a newsletter.